A-F-V/A-F-V/README.md

-# **Alessandro Farace**
+# **A-F-V**
 Hello 👋!

-My name is **Alessandro Farace** and I am a 3rd year student at the **University of Cambridge** studying **Computer Science**, and enjoy working at the intersection of CS and other disciplines.
+My name is **Alessandro** and I am a **Computer Science** graduate, and enjoy working at the intersection of CS and other disciplines.
 I carry a broad set of CS interests which gives me the flexibility to work on many different projects.
 These include:
 - **Machine Learning, Deep Learning, and AI**
 - **Cryptography, Security, and Blockchain**
 - **Quantum Computing**